 One when do you want to start a graduate program abroad?
 Because you may feel, you should take some work experience.
 No, I'm not asking you to get work experience.
 As I personally have a very different take on whether one should accumulate work experience before getting into a known business graduate program.
 But if you believe that you should then look at it from the perspective of deadlines.
 With programs opening their applications as early as August, the funding opportunities in top programs are sliding further of the months.

 That is one way for the programs to check how sincerely and diligently have you been preparing for your graduate studies.
-Because bullying it off the last minute might give you a cake but it might also get you a kick from the admissions committee.

 There are no problems at all if your letters of recommendation are delayed beyond the application submission date.
 Universities understand that something is not under your complete control and all of this multitasking might be required only if you delay GRE till the dead line.